Local Network Access

 This document proposes a number of modifications to other specifications in order to implement the mitigations sketched out in the examples above.
 These integrations are outlined here for clarity, but the external documents are the normative references.

 3.1.
-Integration with Fetch
+Integration with Permissions

 Note: This includes navigations.
 These can indeed be used to trigger CSRF attacks, albeit with less subtlety than with subresource requests.